 Well, to get you started, here is your first recipe for chicken feed:

 Create your base:

 - 8 lbs Corn: Corn is great…in moderation.
 It’s affordable and can be found anywhere.
-Chickens love corn, and it gives them the carbs (and fats) they need.
+Chickens love corn, giving them the carbs (and fats) they need.

 - 8 lbs Field peas: Field peas are also fairly easy to come by.
 Adding peas gives your chickens more of the protein they need to get them through the day.

 - 6 lbs Wheat: May improve digestion and help prevent coccidiosis.
 Wheat also provides chickens with carbs and protein.

 - 1 lb Oats or barley: Oats and barley provide chickens with protein and are interchangeable.
 You can use either oats or barley, depending on availability.
 Some people even sprout their own fodder from barley to give their chickens some extra greens (think: vitamins and fiber).

 Note: Oats and barley should not exceed 15% of a chicken’s diet.

 - 1 oz Fish Meal: Gives chickens an omega-3 kick as well as additional protein.

 Add the following if you’d like to supercharge your chickens’ feed:

 - 1 oz Salt or Mineral Salts: If your chickens are confined, they may need minerals added to their feed.
 Free-range chickens often find what they need on their own, but to be sure, you can add minerals.